Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future

 \subsection{Near-Field Communication}

+As NTNs evolve toward larger FA array apertures and higher carrier frequencies with service scenarios diversifying, near-field effects in short-range links become inevitable.
+For instance, UAV communications in vehicular networking, smart factories, and UAV swarms often operate over short distances, making near-field communications more likely.
+Moreover, recently, near-field UAV-enabled ISAC can enhance spatial resolution and expand the design space for PLS \cite{172-n, 173-n}.

-With the dense deployment of UAVs to assist communication in under urban scenarios, near-field communication among UAVs, vehicles, traffic infrastructure, and pedestrians becomes inevitable.
-Near-field communication occurs when the distance between transmitter and receiver falls below the Rayleigh distance, which is proportional to the square of the array aperture and operating frequency.
+Near-field communications occur when the distance between transmitter and receiver falls below the Rayleigh distance, which is proportional to the square of the array aperture and operating frequency.
+In near-field communications, characteristics such as spherical waves and spatially non-stationary scattering overturn the traditional assumptions of angular domain sparse and plane wave.
 In this case, electromagnetic waves transition from planar to spherical waves, leading to electromagnetic and beamforming effects in the wireless near-field region, which are non-negligible \cite{173}.
-Near-field communication exhibits beam effects, including beam focusing and beam splitting.
+Near-field communications exhibit beam effects, including beam focusing and beam splitting.
 The beam focusing effect generates precise focused beams at specific directions by precoding transmitted signals and weighting the spherical waves of each antenna array element.
 At designated angles and distances, this effect concentrates energy at targeted locations, mitigating inter-user interference.
 For instance, FA-assisted UAVs, serving as aerial base stations, adjust antenna distances to reduce the spatial correlation of vectors at different angles, thereby distinguishing between various user clusters \cite{174}.
-Moreover, beam focusing effect enhances resolution in the distance domain, enabling position-based multiple-access techniques.
-On the other hand, in near-field communication, spherical waves at different frequencies focus on distinct physical locations in the near field.
+Moreover, beam focusing effect enhances resolution in the distance domain, enabling position-based multiple-access techniques and PLS techniques.
+On the other hand, in near-field communications, spherical waves at different frequencies focus on distinct physical locations in the near field.
 This phenomenon, known as the beam splitting effect, causes severe array gain loss because beams in different frequencies fail to align targeted users at specific positions.
 However, it also brings benefits: by generating multiple beams spatially with the same pilot, FA configurations can be designed to control the angular coverage of beams across frequencies.
 This advantage enables rapid CSI acquisition and efficient multi-stream transmission.